Politicians routinely confront the same daunting challenge: How to wash dirty bribe money clean?

 The banks don’t need to pay $250,000 for a speech.
 They choose to pay the Clintons that much.

 Before the Clintons, the cost of a presidential speech typically ranged from $50,000 a shot for Jimmy Carter to $110,000 for George W. Bush.
 By offering higher fees to those seeking to purchase their influence, this political power couple was able to conceal outright bribes that would otherwise have been illegal.
 With zero exposure to criminal prosecution.

-President Barack Obama was so envious of the windfalls generated via these bank speaking fees, that one of his first moves after leaving office was to work out a $400,000 payday from the Wall Street trading firm of Cantor Fitzgerald next month.
+President Barack Obama was so envious of the windfalls generated via these bank speaking fees, that one of his first moves after leaving office was to accept a $400,000 speaking payday from the Wall Street trading firm of Cantor Fitzgerald next month.